 Archive of photography work between 2008 and 2011 focused on the urban environment and the built structure as a type of nature.

 Archive of design and new media work between 2001 and 2006.
-Notable exploration of internet as art medium include Pause from 2004, and Veronica's Fold from 2005-2006.
+Cool exploration of the early Internet as an art medium in projects such as Pause (2004).

 More curatorial experiments here http://alexeylikes.tumblr.com/ and here https://www.pinterest.com/lexsokolin/